Nonprofit

 - Create a flexible treatment for various uses - web, presentations, apparel, print, and most immediately, stickers for an upcoming hackathon.

-- Explore creating their own style.
+- Explore their own style.
 The initial logo leaned heavily on default Code for America styling, but after 6 years the team was open to exploring divergent options.

 I focused on graphic elements first, since that was most pressing for their upcoming needs.
 I looked at the styling evolution for other brigades and Boston-based companies to get a sense of the landscape.
 Then, I began experimenting with imagery referencing Boston's history.